bromdon/photosorter/README.md

 # photosorter
 A command line tool for sorting photos to folders based on the time interval in which they were taken.
+It uses the exif information of the images and thus can handle all files with meta information.
+JPG and most raw files are definitely supported.
+PNG and other images with meta information should work, too.

-Building with gradle:
+Building is fone with gradle:
 gradle buildNeeded installDist

 Executable then can be found below 'build/install/photosorter/bin'

-usage: PhotoSorter
- -dfe <arg>           Java date format for event folders.
- -dsplitchar <arg>    This character splits the date string from the rest of the filename.
- -h,--help            Print this message.
- -minhours <arg>      A new event is assumed when more than these hours have passed.
- -p,--path <arg>      Path to photos.
-If not specified the current working directory is used.
- -timezone <arg>      The timezone of the photos and events.
- 'Europe/Berlin' for instance.
-If not specified the system timezone is assumed.
- -w,--write-changes   Write changes.
-Otherwise no changes are written!
+'photosorter -h' shows the help.